-- At all times, the Area Manager will not mislead or pressurise homeowners into using any of the Property Solvers services;
+- At all times, the Sales Manager will not mislead or pressurise homeowners into using any of the Property Solvers services;

-- The Area Manager will clearly explain how the cash home buying process works;
+- The Sales Manager will clearly explain how the cash home buying process works;

-- The client is welcome to ask any questions about the Area Manager’s experience in the property industry and associated credentials;
+- The client is welcome to ask any questions about the Sales Manager’s experience in the property industry and associated credentials;

-- Depending on the situation, the Area Manager will run through the most appropriate service – outlined in the three boxes below:
+- Depending on the situation, the Sales Manager will run through the most appropriate service – outlined in the three boxes below:

 Quick Cash House Sale in 7 to 28 Days